Kelo v. City of New London: Background

 Kelo was the first major eminent domain case heard at the Supreme Court since 1984.
-In that time, states and municipalities had slowly extended their use of eminent domain, frequently to include economic development purposes.
+In that time, many states and municipalities had slowly extended their use of eminent domain, frequently to include economic development purposes.
+At the time of the Kelo decision, the high courts of Kansas, Maryland, Minnesota, New York, and North Dakota all had held that simply increasing tax revenue and creating jobs are public purposes and that eminent domain for the purpose of private development is constitutional.
+On the other hand, the state high courts of Arkansas, Florida, Illinois, Kentucky, Maine, Michigan, Montana, South Carolina, and Washington had held that eminent domain for economic development was impermissible.
 In the Kelo case, Connecticut had a statute allowing eminent domain for "economic development" even in the absence of blight.
-There was also an additional twist in that the development corporation was ostensibly a private entity; thus the plaintiffs argued that it was not constitutional for the government to take private property from one individual or corporation and give it to another, if the government was simply doing so because the repossession would put the property to a use that would generate higher tax revenue.
+There was also an additional twist in that the development corporation was ostensibly a private entity; thus, the plaintiffs argued that it was not constitutional for the government to take private property from one individual or corporation and give it to another, if the government was simply doing so because the repossession would put the property to a use that would generate higher tax revenue.

 Kelo became the focus of vigorous discussion and attracted numerous supporters on both sides.
 Some 40 amicus curiae briefs were filed in the case, 25 on behalf of the petitioners.
 Susette Kelo's supporters ranged from the libertarian Institute for Justice (the lead attorneys on the case) to the NAACP, AARP, the Southern Christian Leadership Conference and South Jersey Legal Services.
 The latter groups signed an amicus brief arguing that eminent domain has often been used against politically weak communities with high concentrations of minorities and elderly.

 The case was argued on February 22, 2005.
 Oral arguments were presented on behalf of the petitioners (plaintiffs) by Scott G. Bullock of the Institute for Justice in Washington, D.C. and on behalf of the respondents (defendants) by Wesley W. Horton of Horton, Shields & Knox in Hartford, CT.
-The case was heard by only seven members of the court with Associate Justice Sandra Day O'Connor presiding, as Chief Justice William Rehnquist was recuperating from medical treatment at home and Associate Justice John Paul Stevens was delayed on his return to Washington from Florida; both absent Justices read the briefs and oral argument transcripts and participated in the case decision.
+The case was heard by only seven members of the court.
+With William Rehnquist and John Paul Stevens (who were senior to Sandra Day O'Connor) absent, O'Connor became the senior justice presiding over oral arguments, becoming the first woman to do so before the Court.

-During the case, Justice Antonin Scalia, asked whether a ruling in favor of the city would destroy "the distinction between private use and public use."
+During the case, Justice Antonin Scalia asked whether a ruling in favor of the city would destroy "the distinction between private use and public use."
 He also asked if private use, which provided merely incidental benefits to the state, was "not enough to justify use of the condemnation power."